 Teaching Philosophy

-My teaching highlights the importance of political science through active learning and interdisciplinary study.
-Moreover, I design courses that challenge students intellectually and help them build transferable skills like data literacy.
-Whether students are participating in mock elections to the differences between parliamentary and presidential systems, using V-Dem to see if the “Resource Curse” really exists, tracing how intellectual traditions like Confucianism influence contemporary Chinese politics, or running their own regression analyses, I help them learn by doing.
+My teaching centers active learning, interdisciplinary study, and evidence-based pedagogy.
+I design courses that help students build transferable skills like data literacy while providing strong support for individuals facing systemic obstacles to higher education.
+Whether students are participating in mock elections to understand the differences between parliamentary and presidential systems, using V-Dem’s data visualization tools to see if the “Resource Curse” really exists, tracing how intellectual traditions like Confucianism influence contemporary Chinese politics, or running their own regression analyses on topics that interest them, I help them learn by doing.

-I am to creating an inclusive learning environment where students feel supported in their intellectual growth while maintaining rigorous academic standards.
-With regard to course content, my interdisciplinary background in global studies and political philosophy deeply inform my instruction.
-It is important, in my view, that students engage with the world’s variety of intellectual traditions that impact politics.
-Across nine years of teaching in the UC, CSU, and community college systems, I’ve cultivated a pedagogical approach that students consistently describe as intellectually stimulating, rewarding, and approachable.
+I aim to create an inclusive learning environment where students feel supported in their intellectual growth while maintaining rigorous academic standards.
+With regard to course content, my interdisciplinary background in global studies and political philosophy deeply informs my instruction.
+In my view, it is important that students engage with the world’s variety of intellectual traditions that impact politics.
+Across almost ten years of teaching in the UC, CSU, and community college systems, I’ve cultivated a pedagogical approach that students consistently describe as intellectually stimulating, rewarding, and approachable.

 Instructor of Record

-• Introduction to American Government – American River College
+- American Government and Politics – American River College

-• Mass Media and American Politics – Sacramento State University
+- Mass Media and American Politics, Essentials of Government – Sacramento State University

 Discussion Section Leader

-I’ve led hundreds of discussion sections across 9 years of teaching.
-Topics have included:
+I’ve led hundreds of discussion sections since 2016.
+Topics have included (but are not limited to):

-• Comparative Politics: comparative political economy, regime types, democratization, and more
+Comparative Politics: comparative political economy, regime types, democratization, electoral systems, comparative institutional design, public policy

-• Political Theory: Foundational Western theory, Mesoamerican and Indigenous thought, Chinese Political Philosophy, Pre-Colonial African Political Philosophy, and more
+Political Theory: foundational Western theory, Mesoamerican and indigenous political thought, Chinese political philosophy, African political philosophy

 Teaching and Learning Communities